jboss-developer/jboss-eap-quickstarts/resteasy-jaxrs-client/README.md

 OpenShift
 ---------

 To make this quickstart more interesting, deploy the RESTful service to OpenShift.
-The following instructions will guide you as to the modifications that must be made to successfully execute the jax-rs-client against a service deployed to OpenShift.
+The following instructions will guide you as to the modifications that must be made to successfully execute the `resteasy-jaxrs-client` against a service deployed to OpenShift.

 Build and Deploy the Quickstart - to OpenShift